eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 ## Using the proxy

-Now it's a matter of telling the proxy that anything that hits `/api` should be forwarded to `https://swapi.dev/api/`
+Now it's a matter of telling the proxy that anything that hits `/api` should be forwarded to `https://swapi.dev/api/`.

-in your `proxy.conf.js`
+In your `proxy.conf.js`:

 ```javascript
 module.exports = [{
     context: ["/api/"],